 The IUP contains the state's priority list of projects to receive funding under the CWSRF.
 This list is subdivided further into an Initial Invited Projects List (Appendix K), which represents the projects that will be invited to submit applications after Board approval of the IUP.
-After the initial invitation round, the remaining applications for funding under this SFY 2018 IUP will be accepted on a first-come, first-served basis throughout the year until the SFY 2019 IUP is approved.
+After the initial invitation round, the remaining applications for funding under this SFY 2020 IUP will be accepted on a first-come, first-served basis throughout the year until the program reaches funding capacity.